For this Oklahoma rancher, ranching may not be his whole life, but it makes his life whole.

 “There are so many people who benefit from what I do every day, which is one of the things I like most about being a rancher.” - Spencer Nero

 Spencer Nero’s maternal grandfather was a farmer and custom harvester in Rentiesville, Okla., but he ended up changing career paths and sold his cattle and equipment.
-Next, Logan’s father started as a first-generation cow calf operator.
-Logan has followed in their footsteps, but his operation capitalizes on some unique opportunities.
+Next, Spencer’s father started as a first-generation cow calf operator.
+Spencer followed in their footsteps, but his operation capitalizes on some unique opportunities.

 I’m a stock contractor for rodeos, which is probably the main aspect of what I do.
 I produce calves and roping steers.
 I purchase small calves and lease them directly to rodeos or to different schools and universities for their rodeo programs.
 Then, I turn those same calves out on grass and function as a backgrounder, in that aspect.
 I usually purchase them at 160 pounds and will sell them when they reach 400 pounds.
 At 400 pounds, the calves are purchased directly from my farm and usually go to a stocker.
 I do have a typical cow-calf operation, but most of what I do involves leasing calves.

 Typically, sole cow-calf operators have to survive on one or two paychecks each year.
 This isn’t true for me because my calves provide an income before I ever sell them.

 Also, I have an off-ranch job as a combustion engineer at a glass plant.
 I deal with a batch house, which is a similar concept as a feed mill; the ingredients are mixed together, they arrive at the furnace, and my job is to ensure the mixture burns as efficiently as possible to produce glass.